kirbycope/candy-match/README.md

 1. In terminal press [Ctrl]+[C] to stop the web process
     1. Enter `y` if prompted

-## Building for Web Using Godot GUI
+## Building for Android Using Godot GUI

 ### Prerequisites
 1. Download and install [OpenJDK 17](https://adoptium.net/temurin/releases/?variant=openjdk17).
+    - Run `java --version` to confirm
 1. Download and install [Android Studio](https://developer.android.com/studio/).
-    1. Launch Android Studio
+1. Start Android Studio
 1. Select "Customize"
 1. Select "All settings..."
 1. Select "Languages & Frameworks" > "Android SDK"
 1. Next to "Android SDK Location", select "Edit"
-    1. Select "Next"
+1. For "SDK Components Setup", select "Next"
-    1. Select "Next"
+1. For "Verify Settings", select "Next"
 1. Select "Finish"
 1. Select the "SDK Tools" tab
 1. Select the following:
     - Android SDK Build-Tools
     - NDK
     - Android SDK Command-line Tools
     - CMake
     - (Optionally) Android Emulator
     - Android SDK Platform-Tools
 1. Select "Apply"
-    1. Select "OK"
+1. To confrim, select "OK"
+    - Accept the License Agreement if prompted
 1. Select "Finish"
 1. Select "OK"
 1. Close Android Studio

 ### Create a debug keystore
-If you haven't built the [Hello World](https://developer.android.com/codelabs/basic-android-kotlin-compose-first-app#1) app (or anything, really), then you'll need to generate a debug keystore file.
+If there isn't already a `debug.keystore` in the repo's root directory (or it expired), then you'll need to generate a new one.
 1. Open the root folder using [VS Code](https://code.visualstudio.com/)
    * If you use [GitHub Desktop](https://desktop.github.com/), select the "Open in Visual Studio" button
 1. Open the [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal)